 Discovering the role of PSCs.
-Ground-based observations of PSCs, and knowledge of their formation processes, were available many years before the role of PSCs in polar ozone destruction was recognized.
+Ground-based observations of PSCs were available many years before the role of PSCs in polar ozone destruction was recognized.
 The geographical and altitude extent of PSCs in both polar regions was not known fully until PSCs were observed by a satellite instrument in the late 1970s.
-The role of PSC particles in converting reactive chlorine gases to ClO was not understood until after the discovery of the Antarctic ozone hole in 1985.
-Our understanding of the chemical role of PSC particles developed from laboratory studies of their surface reactivity, computer modeling studies of polar stratospheric chemistry, and measurements that directly sampled particles and reactive chlorine gases, such as ClO, in the polar stratosphere.
+The role of PSC particles in converting reactive chlorine gases to CIO was not understood until after the discovery of the Antarctic ozone hole in 1985.
+Our understanding of the chemical role of PSC particles developed from laboratory studies of their surface reactivity, computer modeling studies of polar stratospheric chemistry, and measurements that directly sampled particles and reactive chlorine gases, such as CIO, in the polar stratosphere.